fractalide/fractalide-website-styx/content/fractalmarket.md

                 <div class="feature">
                     <img src="/img/icon-search-min.png" />
                     <p>
-                        The drag-and-drop software agents on Fractalmarket are designed to interface with smart contracts.
+                        The drag-and-drop software blocks on Fractalmarket are designed to interface with smart contracts.
 Easily find and integrate them into your dapps.
                     </p>
                 </div>
             </div>